-Michael, Roman and Lilliana often lived in separate foster homes as their biological parents struggled with addiction.
+Michael, Roman and Lilliana often lived in separate foster homes as their family of origin struggled with addiction.
 By the time the siblings were ages 9, 8 and 6, they had spent more than half their lives apart, longing for a permanent place to call home.

 “It was really tiring, having to pack up all my stuff and just move to another house and then do that again, over and over,” says Lilliana.

 Sadly, their experience is not unique.
 More than 120,000 children are waiting to be adopted from foster care in the United States right now.
 These youth are in care through no fault of their own because of abuse or neglect.
 The unfortunate reality is that many are not returning to their birth families because it is not safe.

 Thankfully, Michael and Roman were eventually placed in Terri’s home.
 When she saw how much the boys missed being with their sister, Terri became certified to foster more children so that Michael, Roman and Lilliana could be reunited.

 “It felt good to see my brothers,” Lilliana shares, grinning.